splunk/public-o11y-docs/sp-oncall/spoc-integrations/alertsite-integration.rst

 Adding Splunk OnCall to Alert Recipients
 --------------------------------------------

-Next, you need to add the Splunk OnCall email endpoint that you generated in :ref:`alertsite-spoc:` as an alert recipient in AlertSite:
+Next, you need to add the Splunk OnCall email endpoint that you generated in :ref:`alertsite-spoc` as an alert recipient in AlertSite:

 #.
 In the AlertSite, navigate to :guilabel:`Alerts` then :guilabel:`Alert Recipient`.
 #.
 Select :guilabel:`+ New Recipient`.